OOFMAN29803/Notebook-Revamped/README.md

 ### This project isn't finished nor in a full release yet: Any bugs or feature requests are always helpful and welcome.

-### Release Date 8th July
+# RElEASED

-Current version: Pre Release 4
+Current version: V1.0

 ### Features:
 - Download Notes: Easily download your notes for offline access.